(815 ILCS 505/7)

 who shall deposit the money in the State treasury in a special fund designated

-the Elderly Victim Fund.
+the Department on Aging State Projects Fund.
 The Treasurer shall deposit such moneys into the

 Fund monthly.
 All of the moneys deposited into the Fund shall be appropriated